mnemnion/imp/Forge/ArdForth/vocab/vocabulary.md

 Anything else an Orc understands is likely to be two letters long.
 Mnemonic wherever possible, as with the core words.
 Longer words will be misunderstood as a more aggressive form of communication: truncation is not performed by the Orc.
 An Orc can `He`, you tell it to `hear` or `listen` or `key`, something civilized like that, and the protocol droid takes care of it.
 Or you Orc at it.
 Your choice.

 These live in a dictionary: stunted and primitive, or surprisingly comprehensive and through.
 Many Orcs can recite all of Hamlet in the original Orcish.

+There might be two letter words that are core Orcish.
+Many, but by no means all two letter words will have consistent meanings if present.

+It might be smart to compress the reserved two letters into a range, so that even dull Orcs can know when they're hearing something they should understand.
+That way they can repeat it back at you with a question mark, and you can teach them what it means.
+It might not; ultimately much of the strength of Orcish is that a stout programmer can learn to read it at a glance, and speak it if necessary.

+What would be stronger, in a way, is to commandeer a couple glyphs and say that they are reserved in either byte of a command cell.
+Say `$` and `!`.
+The latter would collide with a lot of existing Forth two-letter words, but it has a command-y flavor.
+That would give 304 commands that are reserved, leaving the rest for various mongrel dialects.

+The only two-letter which Core must support is `WA`, for reasons explained below.

 ###Tre Letta Werdz